If you are familiar with the concept of customer segmentation, next step would be to see some successful implementations.

 There are a lot of third party applications that will provide this type of information for your company.

 PC, tablet or mobile?
 That is the question.
-PC and mobile user do have different behavioral patterns such as usage time.
+PC and mobile user do have different behavioural patterns such as usage time.

 PC users will probably visit your site during work hours since you know… Sometimes we need…to relax?